ntop/ntopng/python/README.md

 Prerequisites
 -------------

-The API is using Pandas for working with time series data.
+The API is using Pandas and NumPy for working with time series data, plotly and fpdf for generating reports in PDF format.
+The examples are using additional modules, including redmail for sending reports by email.

 - pandas

-Examples are using additional libraries including NumPy for playing with time series data, plotly and fpdf for generating reports in PDF format.

 - numpy
 - plotly
 - fpdf
 - kaleido
+- redmail

 API Information
 ---------------